 Hiking in the rain is to be expected in the Pacific Northwest, and there are benefits to spending a day in the soft drizzle and low clouds.
 There are fewer people, and the air is crisp and cool.

 One of my favorite rain hikes is along Coldwater Lake, at the Mt.
 St. Helens National Volcanic Monument.
 It is mostly level, a rarity in the mountainous terrain, and that makes for solid footing despite the damp.

 The full loop around lake is a walk at a distance of just under 11 miles.
-Trail numbers 211 and 230.
+If I want to make the complete circuit, I take trails 211 and 230.